 All Around the Isle of Skye

 Oh, so many ferries this trip.
+Not so many once we get into the Scottish Highlands, though.
 First ferry of the day required no booking.
 We arrived five minutes before the next one was set to take off and they had room for another car, so we made it on.
 From Fishnish to Lochaline.
 Our morning drive to the next ferry was pretty amazing.
 I think it’s the Ben Nevis forest area near Fort William.
 Lots of hills, lots of green, lots of water.
 Just pleasant.
 Not a lot of people on the road.

 Driving Through Ben Nevis

 We pulled over the take some photos and found some painted rocks on a picnic table.
 The rocks told you to hide them someplace else and directed you to a Facebook group.
 I took some photos of the rocks in the landscape and requested an add to the group.

 Later learned some children enjoyed painting rocks and leaving them for people to find (positive, happy messages to brighten people’s days), so this mom started a “thing” of it.
 I’ll be posting the photos in the group later.
 I left the rocks where they were for someone else to find for now.
 (I know, I know. …Maybe I should’ve at least taken them to Skye or the Scottish Highlands with me?
 I’m a horrible person.
 Hindsight…)

 On the same drive, found a spring lamb catching some Z’s right in the middle of the roadway with her mum.
 This was probably the best up-close-and-personal sheep photo op I was going to get so, once again, tried to get the perfect sheep shot with no luck.
 Can you believe it?
 They got up and moved.
 Off the road, thankfully.
 The quest for the perfect sheep shot continues.